 My son is learning to play acoustic guitar and he has a handmade 1/2 size guitar made by a luthier in Mexico, Benjamin Garcia.
 He enjoyed watching how this Flamenco guitar is made … it all comes together in the last 30 seconds.

 My son and I think The Fung Bros (they’re brothers) are very funny and we especially like these 10 Martial Arts Moves You Should Know.
 Of course, the irony is that my son stopped taking martial arts two years ago when he switched over to play more soccer but he seems to still like it as evidenced by my son teaching himself how to use nunchucks.

 My son insisted that I watch 6 Foods You Are Eating Wrong AND share it with my readers.
-He was right too … my kids like pomegranate but I rarely buy them because they are so messy to eat but this video showed me how to get the seeds out with staining our clothes!
+He was right too … my kids like pomegranates but I rarely buy them because they are so messy to eat but this video showed me how to get the seeds out by staining our clothes!
 5 other useful hacks for eating foods less wastefully.

 p.s.
 Bonus video pick from my son.
 This is his favorite dance crew.
 They won America’s Best Dance Crew and now my son is trying to learn these moves.

 p.s.
 More Fun and Educational Videos: